Author Topic: KitchenAid Bottom Freezer Drain clogged- need to remove drawer to gain access (Read 1971 times)

 I contacted maytag "chat" about getting a part number to replace the duckbill.
 Turns out they don't actually know anything, they just chat, about the weather, or whatever, but not about anything tech!!!!!!

-Online AJ
+Offline AJ

 • Technician